 Rialto Bridge is the oldest bridge in Venice that connects San Marco and San Polo areas.
-It was first but in the 12th century and has been rebuilt so many times since then.
-There’s no doubt that Rialto Bridge is the most famous bridge and most photogenic of all 4 bridges in the Grand Canal.
-You can’t speak of Venice without mentioning the Realto Bridge.
+It was first in the 12th century and has been rebuilt so many times since then.
+There’s no doubt that the Rialto Bridge is the most famous bridge and most photogenic of all 4 bridges in the Grand Canal.
+You can’t speak of Venice without mentioning the Rialto Bridge.

-Today, no tourists would miss crossing the bridge and leave his footprints without standing on it.
+Today, no tourists would miss crossing the bridge and leaving their footprints without standing on it.
 It has become one of the city’s most-visited tourist attractions.

 As you can see, Rialto Bridge is a covered bridge, which is a good thing, especially under the summer heat.

 However, due to constant foot traffic and camwhoring tourists, you might not be able to litter here for a long time.
 Don’t be selfish.
 Give others a chance to take their own photos. 😀